Alemenew/alx-system_engineering-devops/0x00-shell_basics/README.md

 **12-file_type** script is used for print the type of the file named

 **13-symbolic_link** script is used to  create a symbolic link to

+**14-copy_html** script is used to copies all the HTML files from the current working directory to the parent of the working directory